Morningside railway station, Auckland: Services

-Western Line suburban train services, between Swanson and Britomart, are provided by Auckland One Rail on behalf of Auckland Transport.
+East West and Onehunga West Line suburban train services are provided by Auckland One Rail on behalf of Auckland Transport.

 Bus routes 20, 22N, 22R, 209, 221, and 223 pass close to Morningside station.

 In media

 Morningside Station was featured in the music video for Lorde's song "Royals".

 Accidents

 On 29 January 2015, a pedestrian was struck by a train and killed at Morningside station whilst attempting to cross at a pedestrian level crossing.